-In my opinion In th he Scene 2, Young Holmes sa id to Watson: " l Ve need to sha rnen vour m at does that mean? ia to tratoon.
-TO THOSE TO OTHER your m
+In my opinion

+In the Scene 2, Young Holmes said to Watson: "We need to sharpen your m

+Wł nat does that mean?

 Activity 3: Past Simple Passive

 Change these sentences in the same way from Active to Passive.
 Use was or were + the past participle.